Property Damage Claims

 Fill out this form for a FREE, confidential, risk-free legal consultation.

 Property damage is any physical damage that occurs to tangible property.
 The damage can be the result of another person’s negligence, willful destruction, or an act of nature.
-While insurance usually comes in to play to cover the loss, compensation may need to come from the offending party directly, like in cases where the costs of damage exceed the policy limits.
+While insurance typically covers the loss, compensation may need to come directly from the offending party, as in cases where the costs of damage exceed the policy limits.
 The amount of compensation due is usually determined by the value of the property and/or the cost to replace or repair the damage, or costs incurred until the property can be replaced or repaired.
-Determining compensation becomes more subjective in the case of heirlooms or property with sentimental value as these items may not be able to be replaced.
+Determining compensation becomes more subjective in cases involving heirlooms or property with sentimental value, as these items may not be easily replaced.

-Property damage that may arise from another person’s negligence can include common events like an auto accident, or even damage that results from construction defects like foundation cracks or improper electrical or pluming work.
-A less common cause of damage arises due to subsidence, or when the ground beneath a property experiences a sudden sinking or settling.
-When this happens a structure may tilt, break, or collapse completely.
-While subsidence can occur due to natural causes, it is most commonly caused by the removal of water, gas, mineral resources and oil.
+Property damage that may arise from another person’s negligence can include common events, such as an auto accident, or even damage that results from construction defects, like foundation cracks or improper electrical or plumbing work.
+A less common cause of damage arises from subsidence, which occurs when the ground beneath a property experiences sudden sinking or settling.
+When this happens, a structure may tilt, break, or collapse completely.
+While subsidence can occur due to natural causes, it is most commonly caused by the removal of water, gas, mineral resources, and oil.

-Damage resulting from an act of nature can include wind damage from hurricanes or tornados, flooding, wildfires, lightning strikes, earthquakes, and burst pipes from cold weather.
+Damage resulting from an act of nature can include wind damage from hurricanes or tornadoes, flooding, wildfires, lightning strikes, earthquakes, and burst pipes from cold weather.

 Insurance adjusters, whether they work for you or the person who damaged your property, ultimately work for the insurance companies.
 As such, they will often try to deny your claim or vastly underpay on the claim.

-During a property damage lawsuit, the plaintiff will file legal action against the person who damaged their property, called the defendant, for the purpose of recovering reimbursement to repair or replace the damaged property and can be based on several different damage claims.
+During a property damage lawsuit, the plaintiff files legal action against the person who damaged their property, known as the defendant, to recover reimbursement for repairing or replacing the damaged property.
+This action can be based on several different damage claims.

 Source Materials: